fophillips/2040-zoom-controller/README.md

 - Select the shortcut for "Start/stop" and press key 1 on the keypad
 - Select Enable Global Shortcut

+### Setup Shortcuts

+- Create a Shortcut called "Meeting on" that turns on Do Not Disturb
+- Create a Shortcut called "Meeting off" that turns off Do No Disturb

 ### Usage

 - When Zoom is closed or no conference is in progress the LEDs will show white